acquanaturaleminerale/acquanaturaleminerale.github.io/docs/involvement.md

 ### Final result and lessons learned

-The final result of my work is a functional SAML Service Provider prototype integrated into Exerplaza, capable of completing the authentication flow with a single external Identity Provider and implementing replay protection mechanisms for authentication requests through persistent SAML request tracking.
+The final result of my work is a functional SAML Service Provider prototype integrated into Exerplaza, capable of completing the authentication flow with a single external Identity Provider and implementing replay protection for authentication requests through persistent SAML request tracking.

 Beyond the technical implementation, this project provided experience in integrating new functionality into an existing software system, evaluating architectural trade-offs, working with authentication and security protocols, and adapting to unexpected challenges during development.